-Ans: (a)
+Ans. (a) 1 2 3 4

-- 9. (a) The proportion of people below poverty line is not same for all social groups and economic categories in India. - (b) 24 per cent of casual workers in urban areas are below poverty line. - (c) The average for people below poverty line for all groups in India is 22.

-(d) 29 per cent of Scheduled Castes are also poor.
+- 14. (a) The proportion of people below poverty line is not same for all social groups and economic categories in India. - (b) 24 per cent of casual workers in urban areas are below poverty line. - (c) The average for people below poverty line for all groups in India is 22. - (d) 29 per cent of Scheduled Castes are also poor. - Ans. (b) 24 per cent of casual workers in urban areas are below poverty line.

-- 10. Bihar and Odisha continue to be the two poorest states with poverty ratios of 30.7 and 29.6 per cent respectively. - Ans: Bihar and Odisha continue to be the two poorest states with poverty ratios of 33.7 and 32.6 per cent respectively.
+- 15. Bihar and Odisha continue to be the two poorest states with poverty ratios of 30.7 and 29.6 per cent respectively. - Ans.
+Bihar and Odisha continue to be the two poorest states with poverty ratios of 33.7 and 32.6 per cent respectively.

-- 11. MNREGA was launched in the year 2005. - 12.
+- 16. MNREGA was launched in the year 2005. - 17.
 World Bank uses a uniform standard for poverty line that is minimum availability of \$1.90 per person a day.

-- 13. What were the targets of Swarnajayanti Gram Swarozgar Yojana (SGSY)? - Ans: It was started in 1999 to bring poor families above the poverty line by organising them into selfhelp groups and providing them bank credit and government subsidy. - 14.
-Which important anti-poverty programme was launched in the year 2000? - Ans: Pradhan Mantri Gramodaya Yojana (PMGY) was launched in the year 2000. - 15.
-Which indicators out of illiteracy level, lack of access to health care, inadequate safe drinking water and ample job opportunities are not social indicators of poverty?

-Ans: Lack of access to health care is not the social indicator of poverty.
+- 18. What were the targets of Swarnajayanti Gram Swarozgar Yojana (SGSY)? - Ans.
+It was started in 1999 to bring poor families above the poverty line by organising them into selfhelp groups and providing them bank credit and government subsidy. - 19.
+Which important anti-poverty programme was launched in the year 2000? - Ans.
+Pradhan Mantri Gramodaya Yojana (PMGY) was launched in the year 2000. - 20.
+Which indicators out of illiteracy level, lack of access to health care, inadequate safe drinking water and ample job opportunities are not social indicators of poverty? - Ans.
+Lack of access to health care is not the social indicator of poverty.

-- 16. Why do different countries use different poverty lines? - Ans: Poverty line is different for different countries depending on the country's existing level of development and its accepted minimum social norms.
+- 21. Why do different countries use different poverty lines? - Ans.
+Poverty line is different for different countries depending on the country's existing level of development and its accepted minimum social norms.
 In India, for determining the poverty line, the minimum price for subsistence is determined.
 A minimum level of food requirement, clothing, shelter, fuel and light, educational and medical requirement, etc. are determined to calculate the subsistence price.
 Based on this, the poverty line is determined.
 Each country uses an imaginary line that is considered appropriate for its existing level of development and its accepted minimum social norms.
 For example, a person not having a car in USA may be considered poor.
-In India, owning of a car is still a matter of luxury. - 17.
-How are China and South-East Asian countries able to control poverty?

-- Ans: Poverty levels have declined globally.
+In India, owning of a car is still a matter of luxury. - 22.
+How are China and South-East Asian countries able to control poverty? - Ans.
+Poverty levels have declined globally.
 However, it is marked with great regional differences.

-China and the South-East Asian countries saw a substantial decline due to rapid economic growth and massive investments in human resources.

-Countries of South Asia have seen a massive decline in poverty. - 18.
+- China and the South-East Asian countries saw a substantial decline due to rapid economic growth and massive investments in human resources.
+Countries of South Asia have seen a massive decline in poverty. - 23.
 'The proportion of poor people is not the same in every state.'
-Justify the statement.

-Ans: It is true to say that, the proportion of poor people is not the same in every state in India.
+Justify the statement. - Ans.
+It is true to say that, the proportion of poor people is not the same in every state in India.
 Recent estimates show while the all India Head Count Ratio (HCR) was 21.9 per cent in 2011-12 states like Madhya Pradesh, Assam, Uttar Pradesh, Bihar and Odisha had above all India poverty level.
 Bihar and Odisha continue to be the two poorest states with poverty ratios of 33.7 and 32.6 per cent respectively.
 Along with rural poverty, urban poverty is also high in Odisha, Madhya Pradesh, Bihar and Uttar Pradesh.
 However, there is a decline in poverty in Kerala, Maharashtra, Andhra Pradesh, Tamil Nadu, Gujarat and West Bengal.
 States like Punjab and Haryana have succeeded in reducing poverty with the help of high agricultural growth rates.